 Alison Richards MBACP, dip. counselling&CBT

 Are you going through a difficult time in your life?
 Have you lost someone close and struggling to cope?
-Have you suffered a relationship breakdown, lost your job and feel hopeless about the future?
+Have you suffered a relationship breakdown, lost your job and feel hopeless and anxious about the future?

 If so, I am here to support you following a bereavement, redundancy, breakdown of a relationship or any other loss.